Table of Contents

 The word “pagan” comes from the Latin word paganus.
 Its original meaning is rural or rustic.
 Later it became a term used to refer to everyday citizens.
 By the 5th century CE, it had become the word used by Christians when referring to non-Christians.
 How this came to happen is quite the turn of events.

-An intentional strategy, missionaries such as Paul, would spend time in the areas of the highest population density.
+In an intentional strategy, missionaries such as Paul would spend time in the areas with the highest population density.
 Thus, many epistles of the New Testament are addressed to nascent churches in places such as Thessalonica, Colossae, and Phillippi.